RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/20150608-OSM-Workshop-MaptimeATL.md

 My name is Ryan Lash.
 I make maps at CDC and am a PhD student in the Geography Department at UGA.
 Follow me on twitter [@RRLash](https://twitter.com/rrlash)

+The goal for tonight is to have everyone contribute to OpenStreetMap

+You'll need to do the following:
+  - Visit [OSM.org](https://www.openstreetmap.org) and create an [OpenStreetMap Account](https://www.openstreetmap.org/user/new)
+    - Your username will be visible to the public, and will be associated with all of your editing activities
+  - Login to your account using a modern browser (*not InternetExplorer)

 **Start Editing OSM in a web-browser [iD Editor](http://learnosm.org/en/editing/id-editor/)**
   - Add your house
   - Add your driveway